 Registrations, even with payment, do not guarantee event entry as the competition may close prior to the deadlines due to capacity.
-Registrations that are not paid in full, or guaranteed by school purchase order, by February 10, 2023, are subject to cancellation.
+Registrations that are not paid in full, or guaranteed by school purchase order are subject to cancellation at any time, but will be cancelled no later than by February 2, 2024.